AestheticDreamsAI/Cherry-Lite/README.md

 # Cherry-Lite (Work in Progress)
-Cherry-Lite is an advanced AI system inspired by Jarvis, based on the LAMBot-AI framework.
+Cherry-Lite is an simple AI system inspired by Jarvis, based on the LAMBot-AI framework.
 This project combines the main features of LAMBot-AI with additional functionalities powered by xtts-api-server, Ollama, Whisper.net, and plugin support.

 ![Cherry-Lite Preview](https://aestheticdreams.ai/images/cherrylite.gif)